Count Network Autoregression: Quasi-likelihood inference for increasing network size

-Assumption B2 requires some uniformity conditions on the network structure, and it is equivalent set of conditions as \citet[C2]{zhu2017} and \citet[C2.1-C2.2]{zhu2019}.
-Moreover, B2.2 requires that the network structure admits certain uniformity property ($\lambda_{\max}(\W^*)$ diverges slowly). \citet[Supp.
+Assumption B2 on the network structure implies that the edges between nodes are known and as $N$ increases to $N + 1$ an additional node is added with some edges to the previous $N$ nodes, but the edges among the previous $N$ nodes do not change.
+Moreover, it requires some uniformity conditions, and it is equivalent set of conditions as \citet[C2, C2.1-C2.2]{zhu2019}.
+Finally, B2.2 requires that the network structure admits certain uniformity property ($\lambda_{\max}(\W^*)$ diverges slowly). \citet[Supp.
 Mat., Sec.~7.1-7.3]{zhu2017} found empirically that this is the case for several network models.
-In our case, regularity assumptions on the structure of dependence among the errors, when the network grows, are required by imposing that the diverging rate of $\lambda_{\max}(\Sigmab)$ will be slower than order $\mathcal{O}(N)$, in B2.2, and its product with the squared sum of the stationary distribution of the chain, $\pib$, will tends to 0, in B2.1.
+In our case, regularity assumptions on the structure of dependence among the errors, when the network grows, are required by imposing that the diverging rate of $\lambda_{\max}(\Sigmab)$ will be slower than order $\mathcal{O}(N)$, in B2.2, and its product with the squared sum of the stationary distribution of the chain, $\pib$, will tend to 0, in B2.1.
 We give an empirical verification of such conditions in Section~\ref{SUPP network} of the SM.
-In the continuous-valued case introduced in \cite{zhu2017} such assumptions are, in fact, not needed as the errors are IID with common variance $\sigma^2$.
-Moreover, in this case, the absolute value is no more required because $\boldsymbol{\Sigma_\xi}=\E(\xib_t\xib_t^T)=\sigma^2\I_N$; it can be understood since, in this case, $\mathbf{D}_t=\I_N$, so the second inequality in \eqref{Dt abs} is not needed any more; consequently, $\lambda_{\max}(\E(\xib_t\xib_t^T))=\sigma^2$, which reduces condition B2 to C2 in \cite{zhu2017}, obtained as a special case.
+In the continuous-valued case introduced in \cite{zhu2017} such assumptions are not necessary because the errors are IID with common variance $\sigma^2$.
+Moreover, in this case, the absolute value is no more required because $\boldsymbol{\Sigma_\xi}=\E(\xib_t\xib_t^T)=\sigma^2\I_N$.

 The conditions outlined in B3 are law of large numbers-like assumptions, which are quite standard in the existing literature, since little is known about the behavior of the process as $N\to\infty$.
-These assumptions are required to guarantee that the Hessian matrix \eqref{H_T} converges to an existing limiting matrix (see \eqref{H div N} below).
-SM~\ref{SUPP network} includes numerical study examples showing the validity of these limits.
+These assumptions are required to guarantee that the Hessian matrix \eqref{H_T} converges to a matrix which exists.
+Section ~\ref{SUPP network} includes numerical study examples showing the validity of these limits.
 If OLS estimation with IID errors was performed, conditions B3 would correspond exactly to those in \citet[C3]{zhu2017}.
-In fact, recall that, in such framework, $\mathbf{D}_t=\I_N$ in \eqref{H}, so that $N^{-1}\textrm{tr}\left( \boldsymbol{\Lambda}\right)=1$, $d_2=\kappa_1$, $d_3=\kappa_2$ and $d_4=\kappa_6$, where $\kappa_1,\kappa_2, \kappa_6$ are defined in C3 of \cite{zhu2017}.
-A condition for the third derivative is assumed to guarantee valid large sample quasi-likelihood convergence.

 \begin{lemma}\rm For the linear model \eqref{lin2}, suppose $\beta_1+\beta_2 < 1$ and B1-B3 hold.
 Consider $\mathbf{S}_{NT}$ and $\mathbf{H}_{NT}$ defined as in \eqref{score} and \eqref{H_T}, respectively.
 Then, as $\left\lbrace N,T_N \right\rbrace \to\infty$ \begin{enumerate} \item $(NT_N)^{-1}\mathbf{H}_{NT_N}\xrightarrow{p}\mathbf{H}\,,$ \item $(NT_N)^{-1}\mathbf{S}_{NT_N}\xrightarrow{p}\textbf{0}_m\,,$ \item $\max_{j,l,k}\sup_{\thetab\in\mathcal{O}(\thetab_0)}\left|(NT_N)^{-1}\sum_{t=1}^{T_N}\sum_{i=1}^{N}\frac{\partial^3l_{i,t}(\thetab)}{\partial\thetab_j\partial\thetab_l\partial\thetab_k}\right|\leq M_{NT_N}\xrightarrow{p}M\,,$ \end{enumerate} where $\mathcal{O}(\thetab_0)=\left\lbrace \thetab:|\thetab-\thetab_0|_2<\delta\right\rbrace$ is a neighborhood of $\thetab_0$, $M_{NT_N}\coloneqq(NT_N)^{-1}\sum_{t=1}^{T_N}\sum_{i=1}^{N}m_{i,t}$, $M$ is a finite constant, $\mathbf{H}=\lim_{N\to\infty}N^{-1}\mathbf{H}_N$ is non singular and